RayLubinsky/junk/markdown/lib/doc/markdown.md

 #### GitHub

-  GitHub Markdown is oriented toward 2-space indentation units.
+  GitHub Markdown is oriented toward 2-space indentation units, so every indentation in the examples above changes the nesting depth.
+This strategy is heavily biased toward numbered lists; if a numbered item is the first list item then the rest of the list will be treated as numbered.

 <br/>